trgchinhh/trgchinhh/README.md

 Learning system programming and improving my C++ skills

-Learn to design tools using the TUI interface

 I’ve got a bunch of pinned projects, but my favorite is the [quanlysinhvien-cpp](https://github.com/trgchinhh/quanlysinhvien-cpp)

 In addition, I also researched and created more than 10 multi-feature telegram bots